-- Concentration Risk: The risk that the Company has insufficient diversification by client, geography or product.
-The Company has a strategic goal to diversify the business and has made significant progress on this during 2017. - Political Risk: The risk that political changes impact the current operational set up of the Company, in particular that the exiting of the UK from the EU impacts the Company's ability to underwrite in the UK through the Freedom of Services regime.
-The Company closely follows political developments and assesses the potential impact on the operation of the Company. - Regulatory Risk: The risk that regulatory changes in a country in which the Company operates has material implications for existing or planned products.
+- Business Development Risk: The risk that the Company cannot generate profitable new business.
+All new business undergoes pricing and underwriting review prior to launch, and regular monitoring of profitability. - Concentration Risk: The risk that the Company has insufficient diversification by client, geography or product.
+The Company has a strategic goal to diversify the business and has made significant progress on this during 2018. - Data Risk: The risk that data received from Third Party Administrators ("TPA's") relating to policies or claims is of poor quality.
+Obligations for data provision are included in contracts with TPA's and data received is monitored regularly for quality and accuracy. - General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
+GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - Political Risk: The risk that political changes impact the current operational set up of the Company, in particular that the exiting of the UK from the EU impacts the Company's ability to underwrite in the UK through the Freedom of Services regime.
+The Company closely follows political developments and assesses the potential impact on the operations of the Company. - Regulatory Risk (Insurance Products): The risk that regulatory changes in a country in which the Company operates has material implications for existing or planned products.
 The Company closely follows regulatory developments and assesses the potential impact on the products underwritten by the Company.